vickertan/Question101/README.md

 # To Do List

+- [x] Try useContext hook to pass data from main parent to child component
 - [x] Create Firestore to store uploaded questions

   - [x] Only verified user are allowed to upload questions